miya0001/simple-map/readme.txt

 * lat: Lat of the map you want to place.
 * lng: Lng of the map you want to place.
 * infowindow: If you want to open infoWindow by Default, please set "open".
+* map_type_control: True or Flase.
+* map_type_id: 'ROADMAP' or 'SATELLITE' or 'HYBRID' or 'TERRAIN'.

 If you will set lat/lng and address, this plugin gives priority to lat/lng.